hrkssk/nd013-c6-control-starter/README.md

 Answer the following questions:
 - Add the plots to your report and explain them (describe what you see)
 - What is the effect of the PID according to the plots, how each part of the PID affects the control command?
+  Kp controls the response to a disturbance.
+  Kd and Ki controls the decay of the oscillation from the response.
 - How would you design a way to automatically tune the PID parameters?
+  First, We increase Kp as quickly as the response to avoid the collision to the obstacles.
+  Then increase Kd and Ki until the oscillation stops
 - PID controller is a model free controller, i.e. it does not use a model of the car.
-Could you explain the pros and cons of this type of controller?
+Could you explain the pros and cons of this type of controller? the pros is that we don't have to create a model for each car. the cons is that PID can not complete to optimize the car dynamics.
 - (Optional) What would you do to improve the PID controller?